akos-almasi/Portfolio/SQL/README.md

 # Data Engineering SQL project

-A quick overview what I did in the Term 1 project.
+A quick overview what I did in the SQL project.

 Tablef1 datawarehouse have been created by joining five tables through stored procedures, which is there to help us analyze the performance of the drivers.
 I created an ETL pipeline for the datawarehouse and for the datamarts as well.